 Eminent domain is the taking of property by the government.
 Almost anything the government needs to build roads, schools, parks, hospitals, power lines, sewage, and a number of other government-funded public projects is all subject to eminent domain.
 Condemnation is the formal exercise of eminent domain to transfer property from private ownership to government ownership.
-When the government decides to take over your land or property, an experienced Jacksonville eminent domain attorney at Ansbacher Law can help.
+When the government decides to take over your land or property, our experienced Florida eminent domain attorneys at Ansbacher Law can help.

 We assist clients with:

 - Negotiating purchases and easements

 Ansbacher Law has represented the following types of clients in eminent domain cases: